Research is a Weapon Against Cancer

 Join Research Studies

-You and your loved ones can speed up research advances by taking part in cancer-related research studies that interest you.
+You and your loved ones can help advance cancer prevention and treatment efforts by taking part in research studies.

 NCI: Steps to Find a Clinical Trial

 Clinical trial is a type of research study that involves people with certain health conditions.
 This research helps doctors to determine whether new treatments are safe and are more efficient in current treatments.

 A clinical trial is a scientific study to find out which treatments or devices are efficient and safe in managing disease conditions such as cancers.
 They help doctors broaden their knowledge about cancer and develop better treatments that can help you and other people in the future.

 Join the All of Us Research Program to become a part of history.
 The All of Us Research Program is a historic effort to gather data over many years from a million or more people living in the United States.
 The goal is to move forward in research and improving health.
 This research program will serve as a national research resource to inform thousands of research studies, covering a wide variety of health conditions.
 For more information visit the All of Us website.

 NIH and Prostate Cancer Foundation Launch Large Study on Aggressive Prostate Cancer in African-American Men